-For the Institution
+For the University

 As institutional stakeholders of the Concordat, we have obligations to embed into our processes across the university.
 Our Concordat plans continue to evolve and provide the foundation for driving culture change and enhancement.